TonyIvchenko/playground/README.md

 ## CI

-The GitHub workflow currently checks ten things on every push and pull request:
+The GitHub workflow currently checks eleven things on every push and pull request:

 1. test collection from the repo root
 2. README code-block path validation for repo-managed paths like scripts, tests, notebooks, and service entrypoints
 3. README markdown consistency linting across the root and service READMEs
 4. lightweight docs spellchecking against a curated typo list
+5. Docker smoke documentation checks for the Dockerized service READMEs
-5. tracked JSON/YAML workflow and config linting with syntax plus duplicate-key checks
+6. tracked JSON/YAML workflow and config linting with syntax plus duplicate-key checks
-6. service test suites split across `tests/test_static_app_smokes.py`, `src/test/tests`, `src/disasters/tests`, `src/ctscan/tests`, and `src/voiceforge/tests`
+7. service test suites split across `tests/test_static_app_smokes.py`, `src/test/tests`, `src/disasters/tests`, `src/ctscan/tests`, and `src/voiceforge/tests`
-7. container health smokes for `disasters` and `ctscan` via `GET /health`, including fresh image builds
+8. container health smokes for `disasters` and `ctscan` via `GET /health`, including fresh image builds
-8. a Redis-backed runtime smoke for the `test` container, including a fresh image build
+9. a Redis-backed runtime smoke for the `test` container, including a fresh image build
-9. an uploaded `workflow-summary` artifact plus job summary page that lists suite results, smoke outcomes, and skipped jobs
+10. an uploaded `workflow-summary` artifact plus job summary page that lists suite results, smoke outcomes, and skipped jobs
-10. a tracked-file guard that fails if `.DS_Store` or `__pycache__` paths ever re-enter git
+11. a tracked-file guard that fails if `.DS_Store` or `__pycache__` paths ever re-enter git

 It now also uses changed-path filters so docs-only or config-only pushes can skip the heavier service-test and container-smoke jobs.
 The CI setup action now also caches the full shared Python dependency set, and Docker smoke builds use cached Buildx layers across runs.